 The Australian singer and songwriter Bryan Adams made history in 1993 when he released his single “Please Forgive Me.”
 The song topped the Australian singles chart and reached number seven on the U.S. Billboard Hot 100.
 It also went on to reach number two on the UK Singles Chart.

-The song’s title evokes a message of love, passion, and commitment that never seems to fade away.
-In this sense, the lyrics of “Please Forgive Me” are a call to action for anyone who has lost someone close to them.
+The song’s title evokes a message of love, passion, and commitment that never disappears.
+In this sense, “Please Forgive Me” lyrics are a call to action for anyone who has lost someone close to them.
 The lyrics are a plea for forgiveness from a lover for being too romantic with them.
 The song is about a love that is too strong and is difficult to explain to another person.

 Lionel Richie’s “Hall of Fame”